lschwetlick/blog/_posts/2020-04-11-Latex-Grammar.md

 ---
-title:  Latex: commands, declarations, groups, environments
+title:  Latex - commands, declarations, groups, environments
 ---

 Just like all the PhD students I know, I've beeen using Latex as a a collection of boilerplate code combined with frantic googling.
 At some point recently I got really stuck and went to the documentation to try and understand some of the grammar.
 I feel like it helped me set straight why sometimes things don't work when I could have sworn they should.
 And it made googling my problems a bit easier.
 These are the notes I tool when straying into LaTeX land.